Jaisocx-Tools/Workspace/workspace/ts/www/sites_tools/css_tools/CssCleanStart/README.md

 # CSS Clean Start

+## Status of the Project

+. the new .css files set for the responsive feature, produced by the *SitesToolAutomation* is in the `MediaAndStyles/themes/theme_base`, however not ready.

 ## The aim of the setup

 All front end devs use some normalizing styles for their new projects from scratch.

 When You start fresh project from scratch, You have at once the index.html with responsive markup,